fireworkweb/php-spellcheck-ext/README.md

 It's is provided some options before building the extension that must be changed depending on you PHP version or operational system.

 ### Variables:
-- INSTALL_INI - Decides if the installation steps will copy or not the .ini file inside INI_DIR.
+- `INSTALL_INI` - Decides if the installation steps will copy or not the `.ini` file inside `INI_DIR`.
 Defaults to ON.

-- INI_DIR - Path of PHP modules .ini directory, this may change depending on your PHP version.
-Defaults to "/etc/php/7.0/mods-available".
+- `INI_DIR` - Path of PHP modules .ini directory, this may change depending on your PHP version.
+Defaults to `"/etc/php/7.0/mods-available"`.

 These variables can be set while calling `cmake` at the building steps: